equetzal/huronOS-build-tools/docs/usage/directives/configurations/software-modules.md

 # Activating Software Modules
-We can define which software will be able to the users with the `AvailableSoftware` directive.
+We can define which software will be available to the users with the `AvailableSoftware` directive.
 The syntax is as follows:
 - `SoftwareId|SoftwareId|...`